ophey/hp28c/bcd.md

 Looks alright.

-Should be evem simpler the other way around, from real to BCD.
+Should be even simpler the other way around, from real to BCD.

 Just turn on hexadecimal,